abhimita/udacity-algorithms/sqrt/README.md

 1. `cd <directory where code is checked out>`
 2. `PYTHONPATH=sqrt/src python sqrt/test/test_sqrt.py`

-As project submission rubric test class is also present in source file.
+As per Udacity project submission rubric test class is also copied into source file.
 So the following invocation will also work:

 ```PYTHONPATH=sqrt/src python sqrt/src/sqrt.py```